temporalio/documentation/docs/references/events.md

 ### WorkflowExecutionStarted

-This is always the first [Event](/concepts/what-is-an-event) in a Workflow Execution History.
-It indicates that the execution was invoked.
+This is always the first [Event](/concepts/what-is-an-event) in a Workflow Execution Event History.
+It indicates that the Cluster received a request to spawn the Workflow Execution.

 | Field                                                                        | Description                                                                                                                                              |
 | ---------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |